witekest/uyuni-rfc/accepted/00076-configuration-channels-visibility.md

 # Summary
 [summary]: #summary

 Provide visibility and overview of **inherited** Configuration and State Channels connections at a System Details level.
+The reverse information as well should be provided by giving visibility of those systems they are connected (directly or by **inheritance**) to a certain Configuration or State Channel at a Channel Details level.

+*Note: everything discussed in this RFC applies for Salt clients only.
+Traditional clients do not inherit Configuration channel assignments from System Groups/Organizations.*

 # Motivation
 [motivation]: #motivation